RNAcentral/r2dt-web/README.md

 ### Notes

 This embed is implemented as a Web Component, wrapping a piece of code in React/Redux.

-Being a Web Component, it isolates CSS styles from the main page to avoid clash of styles with it.
-The CSS styles and fonts are bundled into the javascript inline via Webpack 3 build system, see webpack.config.js file.
+The CSS styles and fonts are bundled into the javascript inline via Webpack build system, see webpack.config.js file.
 Upon load of r2dt-web.js, the component registers itself in the custom elements registry.

 Web Components accept input parameters as strings.
 That means that we have to parse parameters in Web Component